Jakhongir0103/datastory/index.md

 Here, we can see that no single product is totally outperforming the other.
 However it is worth mentioning that the _phones_ tend to attract more viewers compared to the _camera_ and _smart watches_.

 In summary, we can draw the following conclusions:
 There isn't a significant statistical difference in the number of subscribers and total views between channels focusing on specific tech products and those covering a broader range.
 This implies that the diversity of reviewed product types doesn't noticeably impact the growth of the channels.
 Among the successful channels covering a wide range of tech products, the ones that attract more viewers are Phones, Desktop setup, Laptop, and Headphones, in that order of importance.
 Successful channels often produce videos featuring a combination of Phones, Laptop, and Headphones.

 # Does the sentiment of the title have an impact on the views of the video?

 Here, we want to see the influence of titles sentiment on attracting the viewers.
-We choose the view count as our metric, as a title is intended to attract users to click on our video.
+We choose the number of views as our metric, as a title is intended to attract users to click on our video.
-_But there is also the video's thumbnail, which we cannot take into consideration here and still may play an important role._

 First, we select the videos that got up to 100,000 views as we are targeting new/small channels.
 Then we select the top 10% as we want to analyse the characteristics of the best performing videos.
 To assess the "success" of a video, we also divide the number of views by the number of subscribers of the corresponding channels to remove the influence of the channel's popularity.
 Finally, this is the distribution of the sentiment of the titles calculated in 2 methods: